julia-actions/cache/README.md

 The cache key that the cache will be saved as is based on:
 - The `cache-name` input
-- An assumed `matrix.julia-version` variable (ignored if not found)
+- An assumed `matrix.julia-version` or `matrix.version` variable (ignored if not found)
 - The `runner.os`
 - An assumed `matrix.arch` variable (ignored if not found)
 - The run id
 - The run attempt number

 > [!NOTE]
-> If in your workflow the above matrix variables are named differently, either conform them, or interpolate them into your `cache-name` to ensure that individual caches are maintained for unique job types that run concurrently, otherwise caching may not be effective.
+> If in your workflow if you do not use a matrix, or the above matrix variables are named differently,
+> you should iterpolate variables into `cache-name` or add description that will ensure a unique cache key for
+> concurrent jobs, otherwise caching may not be effective.

 ### Cache Retention

 This action automatically deletes old caches that match the first 4 fields of the above key:
 - The `cache-name` input
-- An assumed `matrix.julia-version` variable (ignored if not found)
+- An assumed `matrix.julia-version` or `matrix.version` variable (ignored if not found)
 - The `runner.os`
 - An assumed `matrix.arch` variable (ignored if not found)